desgeeko/pdfsyntax/README.md

 PDFSyntax
 =========

-*A Python tool to generate a static HTML file that represents the internal structure of a PDF file*
+*A Python PDF parsing library and tool built on top to browse the internal structure of a PDF file*

 At some point the low-level functions developed for this CLI will be exposed as an API for programmatic use.